pilegard/cogfoundations/docs/01-intro.md

 #### Other considerations {-}

 In addition to using random assignment, you should avoid introducing confounds into your experiments.
-Confounds are things that could undermine your ability to draw causal inferences.
+[Confounds] are things that could undermine your ability to draw causal inferences.
 For example, if you wanted to test if a new happy pill will make people happier, you could randomly assign participants to take the happy pill or not (the independent variable) and compare these two groups on their self-reported happiness (the dependent variable).
 However, if some participants know they are getting the happy pill, they might develop expectations that influence their self-reported happiness.
-This is sometimes known as a placebo effect.
+This is sometimes known as a [placebo effect].
 Sometimes a person just knowing that he or she is receiving special treatment or something new is enough to actually cause changes in behavior or perception: In other words, even if the participants in the happy pill condition were to report being happier, we wouldn’t know if the pill was actually making them happier or if it was the placebo effect—an example of a confound.
-A related idea is participant demand.
+A related idea is [participant demand].
 This occurs when participants try to behave in a way they think the experimenter wants them to behave.
 Placebo effects and participant demand often occur unintentionally.
-Even experimenter expectations can influence the outcome of a study.
+Even [experimenter expectations] can influence the outcome of a study.
 For example, if the experimenter knows who took the happy pill and who did not, and the dependent variable is the experimenter’s observations of people’s happiness, then the experimenter might perceive improvements in the happy pill group that are not really there.

 One way to prevent these confounds from affecting the results of a study is to use a double-blind procedure.
 In a double-blind procedure, neither the participant nor the experimenter knows which condition the participant is in.
 For example, when participants are given the happy pill or the fake pill, they don’t know which one they are receiving.
 This way the participants shouldn’t experience the placebo effect, and will be unable to behave as the researcher expects (participant demand).
 Likewise, the researcher doesn’t know which pill each participant is taking (at least in the beginning—later, the researcher will get the results for data-analysis purposes), which means the researcher’s expectations can’t influence his or her observations.
 Therefore, because both parties are “blind” to the condition, neither will be able to behave in a way that introduces a confound.
 At the end of the day, the only difference between groups will be which pills the participants received, allowing the researcher to determine if the happy pill actually caused people to be happier.